flext/book-getready/01/README.md

 <br>

-**Information needs.** To identify the information needs of potential users, for example, doing brainstorming and an affinity diagram (see below).
+**Information needs.** Brainstorming and affinity diagrams (see below) are good for identify the information needs of potential users.
 The first point to brainstorm is, of course:

 1. *Who are the users?* Typically, there are different kinds or groups of users that could benefit from the app.

  (The following questions are answered for each of the user groups.)